mattermost/mattermost-developer-documentation/site/content/contribute/webapp/migrating-to-typescript.md

 subsection: Web App
 ---

-The Mattermost team wants to improve the quality, security and stability of the code, and one way to do this is by introducing the usage of type checking.
-Thus, we have decided to introduce Typescript in our codebase.
-As a first step, we have migrated the [mattermost-redux](https://github.com/mattermost/mattermost-redux) library to use Typescript, and are now in the processs of migrating the [webapp](https://github.com/mattermost/mattermost-webapp) to use Typescript.
+The Mattermost team wants to proactively improve the quality, security, and stability of [the code](https://github.com/mattermost/mattermost-webapp), and one way to do this is by introducing the usage of type checking.
+Thus, we have decided to introduce Typescript in our codebase as it's a mature and feature-rich approach.

+As a first step, we have migrated the [mattermost-redux](https://github.com/mattermost/mattermost-redux) library to use Typescript, and are now in the process of migrating the [webapp](https://github.com/mattermost/mattermost-webapp) to use Typescript.

 This campaign will help with the migration by converting files written in Javascript to type-safe files written in Typescript.